094459/newsletter-oss-projects/README.md

 **aws-organizations-tag-inventory**

 [aws-organizations-tag-inventory](https://aws-oss.beachgeek.co.uk/3jz)  This project provides a solution to AWS customers for reporting on what tags exists, the resources they are applied to, and what resources don't have tags across their entire AWS organization.
 The solution is designed to be deployed in an AWS Organization with multiple accounts.
 Detailed information and deployment guidelines are in the README, including some sample dashboards so you can see what you can expect.(#184)

+**aws-scps-for-sandbox-and-training-accounts**

+[aws-scps-for-sandbox-and-training-accounts](https://aws-oss.beachgeek.co.uk/3pf) is a collection of example Service Control Policies (SCPs) that are useful for sandbox and training AWS accounts.
+The SCPs deny API calls that change baseline account settings (contacts, billing, tax settings, etc.), have long-term financial effects (purchases and reservations) or operate outside allow-listed AWS regions or services. (#191)

+**aws-summarize-account-activity**

+[aws-summarize-account-activity](https://aws-oss.beachgeek.co.uk/3pd) helps you to analyse CloudTrail data of a given AWS account and generates a summary of recently active IAM principals, API calls they made and regions that were used.
+The summary is written to a JSON output file and can optionally be visualised as PNG files.
+Michael has put together a couple of supporting blog posts for this project too. (#191)

 **aws-waf-for-event-analysis-dashboard**